 Escaping fakery: how to avoid fake news?

 At its best, fake news is entertaining but potentially misleading.
 At its worst, false news is downright dangerous.
 Its effects can be problematic for digital brands.

 You may run a social media campaign and want to interact with breaking news.
 Or you simply want to share something your target markets will find interesting.
 You’ll always need to ensure you’re not disseminating false information.
 It’s important if you want to protect your business’s credibility.

 Quick tips that will help you identify and avoid fake news

 - Try some tools to flag fake news sites

 There are a few Chrome extensions designed to flag up fake news as you browse.
 They can alert you if the post you’re reading is a bunch of balderdash.
 Try B.S.
 Detector, Media Bias/Fact Check or This Is Fake.

 - Know your sources

-Not all fake news originates from established fake news sources, but being able to identify common creators will help you tell fact from fiction.
+Not all false news originates from established fake news sources.
+Being able to identify common creators will help you tell fact from fiction.
 This list of common fake news sites is very handy.

 - Be “source sceptical”

-If you’ve never heard of a news source before, be sceptical and do your research on the site and the story before re-posting anything it has shared.
+If you’ve never heard of a news source before, be sceptical.
+Do your research on the site and the story before re-posting anything it has shared.
 Tell tale signs like unusual domains (i.e. “.co.com”) can indicate a site isn’t legitimate, though many fake news sites look and feel very respectable – so exercise caution!

 Our social media aggregator tool is fantastic for making the great content available to any of your digital marketing channels.
 In fact it ranges from putting positive tweets from consumers in the spotlight, to showcasing an Instagram post featuring your product.
 We know how important sharing good news is.
 But don’t get fooled into publishing something that’s not real… Our AI moderation tools are amazing.
 But to spot a fake it takes a sharp pair of eyes and healthy dose of scepticism!

 Make the valuable visible.
 REQUEST A DEMO today to showcase amazing content which presents your brand at its best, or set up new account in a matter of clicks.